 INSTRUCTOR: Anna Ipsen, MS, RDN, CDN is the Registered Dietitian for the Glenville, Clifton Park, and Ballston Spa Hannaford Supermarkets.
 It is here that Anna provides free in-store and online nutrition education on a variety of topics, personalized nutrition advice, and healthy eating presentations and demos for the community.
 Anna obtained her Bachelor’s and Master’s degrees and completed her Dietetic Internship from Russell Sage College in Troy, NY.
 She is also a certified health coach and has her own private practice.
 In her free time Anna enjoys spending time with her husband and family, exercising at the gym, experimenting in the kitchen, and traveling the world.

 WHEN & WHERE: Thursdays from 4pm-4:30pm via ZOOM

 HOW TO REGISTER: Log onto www.ballstonarearec.org and click on the ‘Register/Log in’ link to be taken to our registration site.
 If you have already created an online account, you will be able to access the information used from your last registration.
 If any of your personal information has changed, please update it.
 If prior to this, you have not registered online for a BARC program, you will need to create an account and register.
 Registration is online from 12/6/21-1/3/22.
 Please email the registrar, Cheryl Kelly, at email@example.com if you need help registering.

-Please see the attached flyers for more details:
+Please see the attached flyers for more details on our programs:

 * We will be following all state COVID 19 guidelines for recreation programs as well as the school facilities usage policies, which may include restrictions on groups size, equipment usage & spacing.
 These guidelines will be provided prior to the start of the program.